Rinzlller/ctf.Task-Based-sploits/README.md

 # Python sploits

-Hello there!
-It is my set of useful sploits/scripts written on Python3.
+Hi!
+This is my set of useful exploits/scripts in Python3.

-These sploits solve CTF tasks, such as:
+These exploits are designed to solve CTF tasks:
 - WEB
 - Crypto
 - Reverse
 - PWN

-Use and give feedback!
+Use it and give me feedback!